Keloid scars: Self-care

-Kelly AP.
-“Keloids” In Kelly AP, Taylor SC, et al. Dermatology for Skin of Color.
-The McGraw Hill Companies, China, 2009.
-178-94.
+Kelly AP, Bayat A. “Keloids” In: Kelly AP, Taylor SC, et al. Dermatology for Skin of Color.
+The McGraw Hill Companies, United States of America, 2016.208-222.

 Meaume S, Le Pillouer-Prost A, et al. “Management of scars: Updated practical guidelines and use of silicones.”
 Eur J Dermatol.
 2014;24(4):435-43.

 Monstrey S, Middelkoop E, et al. “Updated scar management practical guidelines: Non-invasive and invasive measures.”
 J Plast Reconstr Aesthet Surg.
 2014;67(8):1017-25.